 From Puerto Maldonado we caught a boat up the Rio Tambopata, traveling for almost two hours to reach our jungle lodge, Refugio Amazonas.
 The leisurely pace of our journey gave us plenty of time to watch the locals going about their daily lives.
 We saw women washing clothes, children swimming and village people gathering along the shore as the world passed by.

 There was also plenty of regular traffic on the river.
 With few roads in the area, it acts as the region's main highway.
 Many of the boats we passed were traditional wooden dugout canoes - with one modern twist.
 They were always propelled by an outboard motor with the propeller attached to the end of a long maneuverable shaft and were loaded with cargo, people, or both.
-Everything you can imagine is transported by canoe, from timber beams and sacks of food to entire families crammed into skinny vessels that barely sit above the waterline.
+Everything you can imagine is transported by canoe.
+We saw timber beams, sacks of food and entire families crammed into these skinny vessels that barely sat above the waterline.

 On our second day, while sitting in our room, we watched an agouti wander out of the bush searching for dinner among the scattered leaf litter.
 The agouti is a short-tailed rodent, about the size of a large cat, but with a distinctive, flat snout.
 We also saw an endless cavalcade of reptiles of all shapes and sizes foraging away.